Atlanticism: Ideology

 Atlanticism is a belief in the necessity of cooperation between North America and Europe.
 The term can imply a belief that the bilateral relationship between Europe and the United States is important above all others, including intra-European cooperation, especially when it comes to security issues.
 The term can also be used "as a shorthand for the transatlantic security architecture."

-Supranational integration of the North Atlantic area had emerged as a focus of thinking among intellectuals on both sides of the Atlantic already in the late 19th century.
-Although it was not known as Atlanticism at the time (the term was coined in 1950), they developed an approach coupling soft and hard power which would to some extent integrate the two sides of the Atlantic.
+A supranational union integration of the North Atlantic area had emerged as a focus of thinking among intellectuals on both sides of the Atlantic already in the late 19th century.

+Although it was not known as Atlanticism at the time (the term was coined in 1950), they developed an approach coupling both soft and hard power, which would to some extent integrate the two sides of the Atlantic.
 The idea of an attractive "nucleus" union was the greatest soft power element; the empirical fact of the hegemonic global strength such a union would hold was the hard power element.
-This approach was eventually implemented to a certain degree in the form of NATO, the G7 grouping and other Atlanticist institutions.

-In the long debate between Atlanticism and its critics in the 20th century, the main argument was whether deep and formal Atlantic integration would serve to attract those still outside to seek to join, as Atlanticists argued, or alienate the rest of the world and drive them into opposite alliances.
-The Atlanticist perspective that informed the scheme of relations between the United States and the Western European countries after the end of World War Two was informed by political expedience and a strong civilizational bond.
-Realists, neutralists, and pacifists, nationalists and internationalists tended to believe it would do the latter, citing the Warsaw Pact as the proof of their views and treating it as the inevitable realpolitik counterpart of NATO.
+This approach was eventually implemented to a certain degree in the form of NATO, the Group of Seven (G7), and other Atlanticist institutions.
+In the long debate between Atlanticism and its critics in the 20th century, the main argument was whether deep and formal Atlanticist integration would serve to attract those still outside to seek to join, as Atlanticists argued, or alienate the rest of the world and drive them into opposite alliances.
+The Atlanticist perspective that informed the scheme of relations between the United States and the Western European countries after the end of World War II was informed by political expedience and a strong civilizational bond.
+Realists, neutralists, and pacifists, nationalists, and internationalists tended to believe it would do the latter, citing the Warsaw Pact as the proof of their views and treating it as the inevitable Realpolitik counterpart of NATO.